 Its fully multi-coated optics guarantee a clear and bright view of your target.
 While the illuminated reticle comes in handy in low visibility.
-These two features in particular earned it our best ar scope under 200 title.
+These two features, in particular, earned it our best scope for ar under 200 title.

 - It’s easy to use and affordable, making it ideal for beginner shooters and hunters.

 - It is both shock and waterproof

 - Accurate in both low-light and daytime conditions.

 - Lacks an adjustable objective lens and parallax setting